 The USB WiFI card has a solid 5dbi signal via a built-in antenna, a decent bit rate, and support for Mac OS.
 In addition, the adapter works very well and has good value for money.

 Yes, it’s possible to make a decent gaming PC for under $ 600, with great integrated graphics.
 In this gaming configuration, you could build a graphics card such as the AMD RX 580 or NVidia GTX 1060 a year ago.
 This gaming PC would be a severe competitor to PS4 and Xbox consoles in that variant.

 Due to the mining of cryptocurrencies, supply chain disruptions due to the pandemic, and the chip crisis, there was a sharp jump in the prices of graphics cards.
 Their availability on a global level has also come into question.

 This gaming PC is an excellent base for future upgrades.
 Wait for the discrete graphics cards to become cheaper enough that you can enhance this configuration.

-It isn’t easy to find a better price-quality ratio on this excellent PC build.
+Finding a better price-quality ratio on this excellent PC build is difficult.
 It’s cheap enough, has quality components, and is expandable in the future.
 It has enough power to cope with up to 1080p resolution games with medium or low detail.

-If you have any additional questions or suggestions, don’t hesitate to leave a comment.
+If you have any additional questions or suggestions, don’t hesitate to comment.